varya/varya.github.com/content/posts/publish-packages-on-github/index.md

 <div data-excerpt>

 Often happens that an npm package should be published to a secure registry.
 In many cases, organizations have their own and all the internal stuff goes there.
-But what to do if your oranization does not have anything like that?
+But what to do if your organization does not have anything like that?
 Apparently, [Github Packages](https://docs.github.com/en/packages) are the way to go.
 In case your repository is private, its packages will be too!
 Below, I describe a simple workflow that I set today.

 </div>